AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Click loads YouTube (Privacy)

-Real music – you can't beat two guitars, bass and drums.
+Real music: you can't beat two guitars, bass and drums.
 Lou Reed, raw and direct.
-A reminder that some things simply remain human – and are good precisely for that reason.
+A reminder that some things simply stay human, and are all the better for it.

 Elton John – Tiny Dancer